jonnypeace/qemu/README.md

 ~~~
 vm-dmenu.sh and skipfiles.txt work together, and optional extra for fast deployment of VM's using a keyboard shortcut.
 This excludes the need to open a terminal and will list the scripts in this qemu-kvm project.
-In ubuntu, you will need dmenu...
+In ubuntu, you will need dmenu... (or wofi, depending on distro)
 ~~~
 sudo apt install dmenu
 ~~~